ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

     assert bst.delete(key).find(key) is None
 ```

-**Summary: A postcondition tests a single function, calling it with random arguments, and checking an expected relationship between its arguments and its result.**

 #### TODO2

-Following the approach of `insert`，Write **Postcondition Properties** tests for `delete` and `union` respectively to identify tow bugs in `\bugs\bug2.py`.
+You are required to define some postcondition properties for the two core operations `delete` and `union` respectively in `lab4\report\test2.py`.

-For `delete`, deletion should not affect the search results for other keys.

-For `union`, after merging, the lookup should return the correct value, with keys from bst1 taking precedence over keys from bst2.

-After that, Run the following command to detect whether the two bugs in `lab4\bugs\bug2` concerning `delete` and `union` have been identified.
+After that, you can run the following command to confirm whether your properties can help find the two bugs in `lab4\bugs\bug2.py`.

 ```bash
 lab4\tests$ make test2